AlbertoJTD/BMI-app/README.md

 This app will help you to calculate your Body Mass Index _(BMI)_ ❤️‍🩹

 ## How it works
-- Enter your height
+- Enter your height in meters
-- Enter your weight
+- Enter your weight in kilograms
 - Finally, click on the calculate button

 <p align="center">